Daniel J. Frey

 Love knows we can share bread with the lost.

-We can heal those who cannot pay us back.
+We can heal those who cannot repay us.

-We can protect those that cannot defend themselves.
+We can protect those who cannot defend themselves.

 We can lift the hopeless and hold them in our arms till they feel safe.